opendatahub-io/opendatahub-community/proposal/xskipper.md

 ## Testing
-In JupiterHub select spark2.4 based image (Minimal python with apache spark) Import xskipper pyspark notebook example (see link in Implementation section above) Update Setup section cells to use local filesystem for data and metadata as shown in [ODH notebook setup](img/XskipperNotebookUseOfLocalFS.png), test on spark standalone mode.
+In JupiterHub select spark2.4 based image (Minimal python with apache spark) Import xskipper pyspark notebook example (see link in Implementation section above) Update "Setup" and "Indexing a dataset" sections cells to use local filesystem for data and metadata as shown in [ODH notebook setup](img/XskipperNotebookUseOfLocalFS.png), and test on spark standalone mode.
 If Xskipper module cannot be found, restart kernel/shut down and start server until found.
 Run the notebook to verify xskipper functionality and api running as expected.

 ## More info